-Group Discussion involves participation in a systematic way on a particular topic to arrive at a general consensus.
+Group Discussion is a discussion which involves participation in a systematic way on a particular topic to arrive at a general consensus.

 A group discussion (GD) is a simulated exercise, where you cannot suddenly put up a show, since the evaluators will see through you easily.

-How is it different from a Debate?
+How is it Different from a Debate?